 You can also discover the Okavango Delta on motorised boat cruises which run seasonally.
 It is also possible to go exploring on foot with a local guide on one of the delta’s larger islands.

 Most lodges also organise traditional jeep game drives.

 A great way to admire the delta is on a scenic flight in a single-engine Cessna aeroplane.
 The flights, which usually last 45 minutes or so, take off from Maun airport.
 You get a sense of the scale and majesty of this unique ecosystem.

 And it’s fun to see giant elephants looking like ants.
-I had prepared myself for a stomach-churning roller-coaster ride in the Cessna, but the day I went, the weather was clear, and the ride was surprisingly smooth.
+I had prepared myself for a stomach-churning roller-coaster ride in the Cessna, but the day I went, the weather was clear, and the trip was surprisingly smooth.

 Okavango Delta Wildlife.

 The astounding diversity of animals in the Okavango Delta is the reason it is so popular with wildlife enthusiasts.

 There are more than 150 species of mammals here, including the Big Five.
 Leopard sightings are common, and the delta is home to Africa’s largest population of wild dog.